ozntel/oz-calendar/README.md

 -   You can right-click any date in the calendar view to create a note for a certain date
 -   The plus icon is defaulted to create a note for today

+## Plugin Commands

-## Commands for Day Navigation
+### Day Navigation

-You can use directly **Go to Previous Day** and **Go to Next Day** commands to navigate between dates or assign any hotkey to change the active date easily from your keyboard.
+You can use directly **Go to Previous Day**, **Go to Next Day** and **Go to Today** commands to navigate between dates.
+You can also assign hotkey to these commands to change the active date easily from your keyboard.

+### New Note Creation

+You can use the **Create a New Note** command to trigger the create a new note action customized for the plugin.
+Same as day navigation, you can assign hotkey to this command for easy keyboard navigation.

 ## Style Settings Plugin Support